endymion1818/deliciousreverie/src/pages/post/dont-do-everything-the-same-way.md

-+++
+---
+categories:
+- project coordination
-date = "2015-03-17T15:21:21+01:00"
+date: "2015-03-17T15:21:21+01:00"
-draft = false
-title = "Don't Do Everything The Same Way" description = "As a project manager, I sometimes get a bit fed up having to make decisions about which CMS should be used on a project.
+description: As a project manager, I sometimes get a bit fed up having to make decisions about which CMS should be used on a project.
 This is just one of those fields where it seems as if it would be much easier to just pick one and stick with it.
-But there's a reason we should not do everything the same way—and it's related to DNA." categories = [
+But there's a reason we should not do everything the same way—and it's related to DNA.
-  "project coordination"
-]
-tags = [
-    "project management",
-]
-+++
+draft: false
+tags:
+- project management
+title: Don't Do Everything The Same Way
+---

 **As a project manager, I sometimes get a bit fed up having to make decisions about which CMS should be used on a project.
 This is just one of those fields where it seems as if it would be much easier to just pick one and stick with it.
 But there's a reason we should not do everything the same way—and it's related to DNA.**